DavidDump/bakalar/notes.md

 Overall, parsing rules are essential for accurately interpreting and processing languages, whether they are programming languages or natural languages.
 They provide the framework for understanding the structure and meaning of the input.

-# Abstract Syntax Tree
+# Abstract Syntax Tree (intermediate representation)
-A parsing tree, also known as a syntax tree or abstract syntax tree (AST), is a hierarchical tree structure that represents the syntactic structure of a string according to a formal grammar.
-It visually depicts how the input (such as a sentence in natural language or a piece of code in a programming language) is broken down into its constituent parts based on the parsing rules.
+An abstract syntax tree (AST), is a hierarchical tree structure that represents the syntactic structure of a string according to a formal grammar.
+It represents how the input is broken down into its elementary parts based on the parsing rules.

-Key Components of a Parsing Tree:
+Key Components of an AST:
 - Nodes: Each node in the tree represents a construct occurring in the input.
 There are typically two types of nodes:
   - Non-terminal nodes: These represent grammatical constructs defined by the grammar (e.g., expressions, statements).
   - Terminal nodes: These represent the actual symbols from the input (e.g., keywords, operators, identifiers).